-The committee held 01 (one) no. of meeting during the period ended on 30 June, 2021.
+It was held one committee meeting during the period ended on 30 June, 2022.
 The committee has placed its report to the Board of Directors in due course.

 The attendance status of the NRC Committee Meeting is appended below:

 SI.
 No. Name of the Members of the NRCCommittee Nos. of Meeting Held Attendance in the Meeting

 01. Mr. Md.
 Mofiz Uddin Chowdhury 01 01

 02. Mr. Golam Mostafa 01 01

 03. Mr. Golam Rahman 01 01